Santa Monica Plastic Regulations

 A key point to remember is that providers must make marine-degradable disposable straws and utensils available only on demand to further reduce the consumption of single-use products.

-Greenprint aims to ease this transition to sustainable prepared food and beverage packaging by offering effective alternatives like agave and sugarcane fiber takeaway packaging, which is biodegradable, heat- and leak-resistant, and sturdy.
+Greenprint aims to ease this transition by offering effective alternatives like agave and sugarcane fiber takeaway packaging, which is compostable, heat- and leak-resistant, and sturdy.

 Recommended